 After 60 days, the tenant can apply to the Tribunal for a repair order.

 Even though they may feel like it, legislation prevents tenants from withholding rent while waiting for repairs to be done.

 By the way… landlords are not responsible for damage caused by tenants – such as a door ripped off its hinges – with the repair paid for by the tenant, by agreement, or deducted from their rental bond.

 Professional property managers have well-developed systems for tenants to report any urgent repairs or damage, which can then be remedied by whichever party is responsible by agreement.

 When can I increase the rent?

-Tenants always think their rent is too high but most landlords are wanting to take advantage of the tight vacancy market to maximise their investment returns.
+Tenants always think their rent is too high and of course landlords want to take to maximise their investment returns.

 How do I end the tenancy?

 There are set ways of ending all tenancy agreements and these vary slightly from State to State.